Dry fly fishing: Angling technique

+The aim of dry-fly fishing is to mimic the downstream drifting of a real fly on the surface of the water, and is sometimes regarded as more difficult than other fishing techniques.
 Dry-fly fishing uses a line and flies that float.
 They are joined by a fine 3 to 5 meters long leader, typically of nylon monofilament line, which is tapered so that it is nearly invisible where the fly is knotted, and the angler can replace the last meter or so of nylon as required.

-Most of a trout's food is carried to it on the current, so they tend to face upstream with their attention focused into the current.
+J.W.
+Dunne recommends that trout are used to their prey approaching them in the current, and such an optical phenomenon should be mimicked by a fly lure.
 Trout fishermen therefore prefer to begin downstream of the fish's suspected lie and work upstream into the current.
 Trout can see a wide area around them, so the angler must stay not only downstream of the fish, but also as low to the ground and as far from the bank as possible, moving upstream with stealth.

 Trout tend to strike their food at current "edges", where faster- and slower-moving waters mix.
 Obstructions to the stream flow, such as large rocks or nearby pools, provide a "low energy" environment where fish sit and wait for food without expending much energy.
 Casting upstream to the edge of the slower water, the angler can see the fly land and drift slowly back downstream.

-The fly should land softly, as if dropped onto the water, with the leader carefully positioned(mended) as to control the drift thru the strike zone and present the fly to intended target first without making fish previously aware of the anglers presence.
+The fly should land softly, as if dropped onto the water, with the leader carefully positioned to control the drift through the strike zone and present the fly to the intended target without making the fish aware of the angler's presence.

-The challenge in stream fishing is to place the fly with deadly accuracy, within inches of a protective rock for instance, to mimic the behaviour of a real fly.
-When done properly, the fly appears to be just floating along in the current with a "perfect drift" as if not connected to the fly line.
+A notable challenge in stream fishing is accurately placing the fly lure (e.g., within inches of a protective rock) to mimic the behaviour of a real fly.
+When done properly, the fly appears to float in the current with a "perfect drift" as if not connected to a line.
 The angler must remain vigilant for the "take" in order to be ready to raise the rod tip and set the hook.

 Due to rivers having faster and slower currents often running side by side, the fly can overtake or be overtaken by the line, thus disturbing the fly's drift.
 Mending is a technique whereby one lifts and moves the part of the line that requires re-aligning with the fly's drift, thus extending the drag free drift.
 The mend can be upstream or downstream depending on the currents carrying the line or fly.
 To be effective, any mending of the fly line should not disturb the natural drift of the fly.
-Learning to mend is often much easier if the angler can see the fly.
+Learning to mend is often easier if the angler can see the fly.

 Lastly, due to the social nature of fishing it is common for parties to impinge on perceived boundaries.
-Etiquette varies from locale to locale but stomping through streams, "slapping and stripping", and high-holing are generally frowned upon.
+Etiquette varies by locality, but stomping through streams, "slapping and stripping", and high-holing are generally frowned upon.